DOJ has multiple possible paths to Trump indictment: Here’s what it could look like

 In recent days, federal prosecutors have reportedly obtained phone records from former White House chief of staff Mark Meadows, secured cooperation from the committee’s star witness, Cassidy Hutchinson, and questioned two of former Vice President Mike Pence’s top aides before a grand jury.

-The department’s new line of inquiry will give it an opportunity to corroborate the select committee’s evidence and fill in the remaining gaps in the lawmakers’ case against Trump.
+The department’s new line of inquiry will allow it to corroborate the select committee’s evidence and fill in the remaining gaps in the lawmakers’ case against Trump.

 “It’s probably not coincidental that there seems to be an uptick in DOJ activity either aimed at the former president or encompassing the former president’s conduct after these hearings,” Robbins said.
 “I don’t think the circumstances are the same as they were several months ago, because the entire country has seen so much evidence of criminal intent.”

-The Washington Post reported new details about the Justice Department’s focus on Tuesday.
+On Tuesday, the Washington Post reported new details about the Justice Department’s focus.
 According to the report, prosecutors have asked grand jury witnesses for information about their conversations with Trump and the former president’s conduct around the Jan.
 6, 2021, attack.

 The focus has been on Trump’s effort to pressure Pence into obstructing Congress’s certification of the Electoral College results and a scheme to present a slate of fake electors who would have cast their “votes” for the former president to override results in key states President Biden won.